htorodriguez/grainsize_measure/README.md

 For installation:

-1) Download the folder 60_Grainsize_project and save it on your prefered location.
-Please take into account that a pretrained model (~530MB) for the plug and play functionality is within the folder ./DL_pretrained.
-If you do not want to download the full model, you can download everything else and first train a model on your data using the fit_trainfolder method.
+1) Download the folder 60_Grainsize_project and save it on your preffered location.

 2) Run the file Count_Measure_Objects.py to have access to the class Count_Measure_Objects.

 3) Instantiate an object of the Count_Measure_Objects class, for example

-        your_instance=Count_Measure_Objects()
+        my_counter=Count_Measure_Objects()

+4) First train and save model with the data given.
+This will save a checkpoint_vgg11.pth file in the ./DL_pretrained folder.
+You need to do this only the first time.
+You can redo this with your own data to tweek the model to your images

+        my_counter.evaluate_imagefolderfit_trainfolder('./DL_data/100_data', 1000)

-4) Use the class methods
+5) Use the class methods

 + predict_image: predicts counts and average sizes of objects within an image
 + evaluate_imagefolder :evaluate the prediction versus labelled images